Reading Time: 16 minutes

 Specifically, Globalization Partners reached out to our local legal team as well as the local legal immigration bureau to determine what might happen if the termination were to play out without additional intervention.
 Our client never had to have a late-night call across time zones, nor did the client have to do research into this rare and unprecedented situation.

-Choosing to work with a Global PEO to assist your company’s global expansion is a smart decision.
+Choosing a Global PEO to assist your company’s global expansion is a smart decision.

 But choosing a Global PEO is unlike any other partnership choice in business.
 That’s because your business and the Global PEO you choose will be intertwined from the moment you sign the contract.